-It is the seventh anniversary of the little Creme de la Creme.
-277 bloggers participated last year.
+It is the eighth anniversary of the little Creme de la Creme, and it is fitting that we open it on Pregnancy and Infant Loss awareness day.
+Words can light a figurative candle.
+156 bloggers participated last year.
 If this is your first time hearing about the project, this post should tell you everything you need to know.
 If you’ve participated in years past, you know how much fun the list is when its revealed on January 1st.
-So, I hereby declare the 2012 Creme de la Creme list open.
+So, I hereby declare the 2013 Creme de la Creme list open.

 And we’re doing just that.